[GVMDS1KTNC] The Digital Society

 In the test students are entitled to use handwritten notes on one A4-sized paper.
 No photocopies, photos or notebooks can be used.

 No cellphones, smartphones or any other smart device capable of taking pictures, or recording can be brought into the room during test writing.

-The use of any unauthorized help during test writing is severely punished.
+The use of any unauthorized help (meaning notes, webpages, internet sources as well) during test writing is severely punished.